What does a Blender Operator do?

 - Create and manage 3D models, animations, and visual effects using Blender.

-- Collaborate with designers, artists, and other team members to bring creative visions to life.
+- Collaborate with designers and artists to bring creative visions to life.

 - Optimize 3D models for performance and visual quality.